Do This Quick & Easy Exercise to Help Your Lumbar Pain

-Lumbar pain can have many factors as to its cause.
-Those who have chronic back pain usually experience stiffness, tightness and very poor flexibility in the lumbar region.
-Part of this is due to ‘muscle guarding’.
+Part of the reason is because your body wants to remain stiff by ‘muscle guarding’.
 Guarding removes your ability to twist, lean or bend.
-This ‘rigidity’ also prevents your lower intra-spinal muscles from relaxing, thereby limiting needed expansion and rehydration of your discs.
-This can result in reduced mobility and increased pain.
+This ‘rigidity’ also prevents your lower intra-spinal muscles from relaxing, preventing much needed expansion and rehydration of your discs.

-This exercise will help to restore some much needed movement and help to relieve pressure on the spine.
-The twist in this exercise should not be forced.
+This will help restore some much-needed movement and relieve pressure on the spine.
+The twist that you will learn should not be forced.
 It should only be performed according to your level of comfort.

 - Return you to neutral tilt (for even disc pressure, reduces posterior pelvic tilt).

-- Stretch your psoas muscle (common area for lumbar pain).
+- Stretch your psoas muscle ( a common area for lumbar pain).

 - Stretch your lower back muscles (increases mobility, flexibility, reduces tightness, improves instraspinal muscle mobility).

-- Strengthen and condition your back muscles (upper and lower to help maintain a neutral spine, reduces back spasms).
+- Strengthen and condition your muscles (upper and lower to help maintain a neutral spine, reduces spasms).

 - Stretch your glute muscles (improves hip mobility, reduces hip pain, improves pelvic tilt).

-Extended sitting contributes to lumbar pain, it is important to LIMIT the amount of time sitting and to take breaks from extended sitting (every 25-30 minutes for 1-2 minutes).
+Because extended sitting is going to cause lumbar pain, it is important to LIMIT the amount of time sitting and to take breaks from extended sitting (every 25-30 minutes for 1-2 minutes).
 Standing or walking is a must.
 Sitting is NEVER healthy for your lower back.

-This exercise can be done while lying in bed and during your breaks.
+The Lying Twist can be done while in bed and during your breaks.
 (It is important to have consent from your family doctor prior to any exercise routine such as the Lying Twist.)

 Step 2: Cross your legs and slowly relax over to the side.
 The leg on top should lean both legs to its own side.
 Place your elbow on the opposite side for support to keep the back on the floor.